School of Medicine, University of Split: Study programs

 The School of Medicine offers four undergraduate study programs: Medicine, Dental Medicine and Pharmacy (in collaboration with the School of Chemical Engineering) as well as Medical Studies in English.
-The three aforementioned programs are conducted in Croatian.
+The three aforementioned programs are conducted in Croatian, English and Russian.

 Medical studies in English (MD program) began in 2011/2012 academic year with 21 students from all over Europe, who started their first study year on October 3, 2011.
 Students enrolled in the English MD program of the University of Split School of Medicine are eligible for the US (USMLE) and Canadian (MCC) medical licensing exams.
 Students attending the program are mainly from countries in eastern Europe and Scandinavia as well as Germany.
 The program has been gradually expanded, and per school year of 2016/17 enroll up to 60 students.
 25 of these are reserved for students attending an exchange program between USSM and Regiomed Kliniken in Germany.
 Application numbers have recent years increased significantly as the program has gained reputation.

 The School offers three doctoral programs Biology of Neoplasms (BN), Evidence-Based Medicine (EBM) and Translational Research in Biomedicine (TRIBE).
 In 2009/2010 academic year the School has offered specialized one-year postgraduate program in Clinical Epidemiology.